-4.1.
 Example System

 The running bottleneck probability will be demonstrated on a manufacturing system example consisting of 9 machines as shown in Figure 4.
 The system produces two different part types.
 Part type A is processed by the machines M2, M3, M4, M6, M7, M8 and M9, and part type B is processed by machines M1, M4, M5, M8 and M9.
 All parts are processed in the order they are received, and the buffers are using a first-in first-out (FIFO) logic.
-The initial system does not contain any parts, and all buffers and machines are empty.
 Table 1 shows the mean values of the exponentially distributed cycle times of the example system and the buffer capacities immediately before and after the machines.
 The buffers before M1 and M2 are large to act as an In-buffer for arriving parts, especially if they arrive in batches.
 The interarrival times of the parts were exponentially distributed, with the mean interarrival times being 6 minutes for part A and 20 minutes for part B.